 Enlightened Equipment Revelation 20

-For many of us, the weight to warmth ratio isn't the only consideration of our gear; it's also price.
-We think that the best balance of all three is the Enlightened Equipment Revelation 20.
-It didn't score quite as high as the Feathered Friends Flicker, but for a reasonable price plus free shipping in the USA, it's hard to find a bag as versatile and warm as this one.
+For many people, the weight-to-warmth ratio isn't the only consideration when it comes to ultralight gear.
+Price is also important.
+We think that the best balance of the two might be the Enlightened Equipment Revelation 20.
+It didn't score quite as high as the Feathered Friends Flicker, but it's available for a nice chunk less, with the added benefit of free shipping in the USA.
+It's hard to find a bag as versatile and warm as this one.
 The quilt can be opened up into a blanket for summer nights, or sealed down around a sleeping pad for maximum warmth.
-The Revelation is customizable in about every way, from fill power, different weight fabrics, width and length, and even colors.
-We tested the "stock" model for this review — beware that customizing this quilt can take 2-4 weeks for delivery, but you with a plethora of customizing options, you can really dial this one in to meet your specific desires.
+The Revelation is customizable in about every way, from fill power, fabric weight, overall width and length, and even colors.
+We tested the "stock" model for this review — beware that a customized quilt can take 2-4 weeks for delivery, but with a plethora of options, you can really dial this one in to meet your specific desires.

 If you're close to the limits of the dimensions of the quilt, we recommend sizing up, as our larger testers found the quilt a bit constricting when entirely closed up.
-The attachment system, while very adjustable, is a bit dangly, which we sometimes found annoying.
-However, the current model is the warmest quilt we tested, and quite comfortable in a wide range of temperatures, and it scored well in our tests.
+The attachment system, while very adjustable, is a bit dangly, which we occasionally found annoying.
+However, the current model is the warmest quilt we tested and quite comfortable across a wide range of temperatures so it scored well in our tests.
 For a great quilt with a justified price, the Revelation is a worthy contender.

 Read review: Enlightened Equipment Revelation 20